JohnnyFan0875/notebook/data-science/statistics/hypothesis-testing/anova.md

 📌 **Summary:**

 - ANOVA tests whether there is a difference among groups, but not which groups differ.
-- Post-hoc analysis (Tukey’s HSD, Bonferroni, etc.) is essential when ANOVA is significant.
+- Post-hoc analysis is essential when ANOVA is significant.
 - Always check assumptions (normality, independence, equal variances).
 - Use `Welch’s ANOVA` if variances are unequal, or Kruskal–Wallis for non-parametric data.